Welcome to the K-12 Office of Education

 The Education Department oversees the administrative supervision of Seventh-day Adventist schools within the Pacific Union Conference territory (Arizona, California, Hawaii, Nevada and Utah).
 Services include participating in administrative boards, development of policies, training and more.

 Berit von Pohle has worked for 32 years in several educational settings.
 Most recently, she served as Superintendent of Schools for Northern California Conference.
 She has also worked as an Academy teacher, guidance counselor and principal.
 Von Pohle has served on several committees for the North American Division.
-Von Pohle earned a Bachelor’s degree from La Sierra University as well as a Master’s in counseling, a Specialist in Education degree in Educational Administration, and is nearing completion of a Doctorate in Education.
+Von Pohle earned a Bachelor’s degree from La Sierra University as well as a Master’s in counseling, a Specialist degree in Educational Administration, and a Doctorate in Education.

 High resolution photo of Berit von Pohle

 Teryl Loeffler began his education ministry in 1975, serving in the Northern California and Southeastern California Conferences until 1992.
 From 1992 - 2002, he served as principal of schools in the Georgia-Cumberland, Central California, Kansas-Nebraska, and Hawaii Conferences.
 His experiences as a school administrator include the elementary, junior academy, and K-12 academy levels.
 In 2007, Loeffler was invited to be Superintendent of Schools for the Hawaii Conference where he served until his appointment in July 2012, to the Pacific Union Conference K-12 Office of Education.

 Loeffler earned his Bachelors degree from Pacific Union College, his Master’s degree from United States International University, and his Administrative Certification from La Sierra University.

 He is a member of the Association for Supervision and Curriculum Development and the National Association of Secondary School Principals.